-During 2015-16 further activity was also identified in the FV Winter Plan and development of two Partnership Integrated Health and Social Care Plans.
+During 2015-16 further activity was also identified in the FV Winter Plan and development of two Partnership Integration Health and Social Care Plans.

-- Improvement in NHS Forth Valley, achieving 95% compliance and improvement in the number of 12 hour breaches and reduction in 8 hour breaches. - Change introduced to acute care for medicine all patients now reviewed by Consultant within 12 hours of admission. - Frailty model pilot being implemented - to improve pathway for older people. - Ambulatory Medicine consultant allocated to triage GP calls bring back patient as urgent follow-up where appropriate. - Frailty Clinic operating 5 days per week.
-Evaluation of impact to be carried out in 2016. - Ward action plan will be developed to address the requirements of the 6 essential - Continued roll out of IHO programme.

-- Discharge lounge introduced 7 days per week and discharge support team now in place 7 days per week. - Additional Physiotherapy and OT rehab services are in place at weekends.
+- Improvement in NHS Forth Valley, towards achieving 95% compliance and improvement in the number of 12 hour breaches and reduction in 8 hour breaches. - Change introduced to acute care for medicine all patients now reviewed by Consultant within 12 hours of admission. - Frailty model pilot being implemented to improve pathway for older people. - Ambulatory Medicine consultant allocated to triage GP calls and bring back patient as urgent follow-up where appropriate.
+Delete frailty - Commenced development of ward action plans to address the requirements of the 6 essential actions. - Continued roll out of IHO programme. - Discharge lounge introduced 7 days per week and discharge support team now in place 7 days per week. - Additional Physiotherapy and OT rehab services are in place at weekends.

-- Develop services further by reinforcing clinical decision making and roles, in particular Clinical Directors, ward based Consultants, and Advanced Professional Practitioners to ensure patient flow across extended hours and weekends. - Continued roll out of IHO programme. - Review Length of Stay (LOS) for patients in Acute and Community Hospital with a focus on reducing LOS through establishment of a daily audit of patients and escalation plan to support patients who meet the criteria for discharge from a hospital setting. - Introduce frailty criteria for unscheduled care admission to ensure the appropriate route for patients.
-Complete pathway work for Mental Health, Orthopaedics, Surgical Specialities, Radiography to improve flow. - Work with Scottish Ambulance Service to review pathway for patients who fall, minimising admission to hospital. - Review Redirection Policy to ensure Out Of Hours (OOH) and other healthcare services flow is working optimally. - Review and redesign the FV GP OOH Service in line with the recommendations following the National Review of GP OOH Services. - Review and further develop the use of Closer to Home and promote the use of the Advice Line for You (ALFY) as an alternative to admission.
+- Develop services further by reinforcing clinical decision making and roles, in particular Clinical Directors, ward based Consultants, Charge Nurses and Advanced Professional Practitioners to ensure patient flow across extended hours and weekends. - Continued roll out of IHO programme (NHS Forth Valley is one of three national pilots working with the Institute of Health Optimisation (IHO) to help reduce delays for patients.
+The aim of the programme is to even out the peaks and troughs.
+The IHO patient flow programme will continue to be rolled out in acute wards during 2016-17). - Introduce frailty criteria for unscheduled care admission to ensure the appropriate route for patients. - Work with Scottish Ambulance Service to review pathway for patients who fall, minimising admission to hospital. - Review Redirection Policy to ensure Out Of Hours (OOH) and other healthcare services flow is working optimally. - Review and redesign the FV GP OOH Service in line with the recommendations following the National Review of GP OOH Services. - Review and further develop the use of Closer to Home and promote the use of the Advice Line for You (ALFY) as an alternative to admission.